Women's Psychiatry and Well-Being

 Clinical Services

-• Diagnostic evaluation and collaborative development of treatment plan
+• Psychiatric diagnostic evaluation and treatment recommendations

 • acceptance and commitment therapy (ACT)